neowit/vim-force.com/README.md

 initial MacVim versions had problems with properly supporting new vim job functionality.
 Minimum MacVim version which is known to work is `7.4, Included patches: 1-1831`.

+Note 2:
+This version have not been tested on MS Windows yet.

 If you have to use older vim version or want to continue using synchronous version of all commands then switch to [vim-sync](https://github.com/neowit/vim-force.com/tree/vim-sync) branch.